 You may be asking yourself, 'What is comprehensive car insurance and what does it cover?'
 Comprehensive car insurance covers loss or damage to your own vehicle and your legal liability to a third party for loss or damage to their vehicle or property.
 A typical comprehensive car insurance policy covers your vehicle against the following:

 - malicious acts

 On top of this, most comprehensive policies also include a range of extras, or have them as options:

 - windscreen replacement

 So, how much is it actually going to cost me?

-How much your insurance will cost depends on a variety of factors and finding the cheapest comprehensive car insurance takes time.
+How much your insurance will cost depends on a variety of factors and finding the right comprehensive car insurance for you takes time.
 Insurers determine your level of risk and the premium you pay by looking at various indicators.
 So, how much does comprehensive car insurance cost?
 It depends on you and your car.
 Below are some questions and answers about what impacts car insurance premiums.

 - Does my driving history affect my premiums?
 If you have a driving record full of parking and speeding infringements, it will have a negative impact on your insurance.

 - How does my claims history affect my premiums?
 Insurers rate drivers on a scale of one to six, with one being the highest rating.
 This is referred to as the no claims discount, the longer you go without making a claim, the lower your premiums.

 - Does the type of car I drive affect my premiums?
 The type of vehicle you drive does impact your premiums.
 For example a sports car costs more to insure than a station-wagon.